juristr/fabiangosebrink.github.io/__output/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0/2016-01-25-start-with-vs-code-angular2-typescript-asp-net-core-1-0.md

 }
 </pre>

 Our application should now be able to start up.
-Just go to the commandline and type &#8220;dnx web&#8221; in it.
+Just go to the commandline and type "dnx web" in it.
 This will start a webserver and serve all files in wwwroot.

 ![Alttext]({{site.baseurl}}assets/articles/2016-01/5872d413-ac2b-4561-9598-7c4b537a3af5.png)